 - 1. The Collection Fund is an agent's statement that reflects the statutory obligation for billing authorities to maintain a separate Collection Fund.
 The Statement shows the transactions of the billing authority in relation to the collection from taxpayers and distribution to local authorities and the Government of Council tax and non-domestic rates. - 2.
 In 2013/14, the local government finance regime was revised with the introduction of the retained business rates scheme.
 The main aim of the scheme is to give Councils a greater incentive to grow businesses in their locality.
 The scheme allows the Council to retain a proportion of the total business rates income received.
-Pendle's share for 2023/24 is 40% with the remainder paid to precepting bodies.
-For Pendle the precepting bodies are Central Government 50% share, Lancashire County Council 9% and the Lancashire Combined Fire Authority 1% share. - The total non-domestic rateable value was £59.68m as at 31st March 2023 (£52.56m as at 31st March 2023).
-The national non-domestic rate standard multiplier for 2023-24 was 51.2p, with a small business multiplier of 49.9p
+Pendle's share for 2024/25 is 40% with the remainder paid to precepting bodies.
+For Pendle the precepting bodies are Central Government 50% share, Lancashire County Council 9% and the Lancashire Combined Fire Authority 1% share. - 3.
+The total non-domestic rateable value was £58.559m as at 31st March 2025 (£59.961m as at 31st March 2024).
+The national non-domestic rate standard multiplier for 2024-25 was 54.6p, with a small business multiplier of 49.9p

 - 4. The income from Business Rates shown on the face of the Collection Fund Statement is less than that derived by multiplying the NNDR rateable value by the NNDR multiplier primarily as a result of various reliefs which reduce the income yield (e.g. small business rate relief, transitional relief, charitable relief, empty property relief). - 5.
-To show how the Council tax base is calculated the following table details the number of chargeable dwellings in each valuation band.
+2024/25 Band D Council Tax was set at £2,300.01, split £1,653.29 for Lancashire County Council, £298.59 for Pendle Borough Council, £263.40 for the Police and Crime Commissioner for Lancashire, and £84.73 for Lancashire Combined Fire Authority.
+Parish and Town Councils agreed additional Council Tax charges of between £16.39 and £191.60 at Band D level.